PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

 Practical Implementation
 ------------------------

-intuitively, we train the agent to maximize the reward in the classical strategy gradient descent algorithm.
+Intuitively, we train the agent to maximize the reward in the classical strategy gradient descent algorithm.
 If a particular action :math:`a` in state :math:`s` can bring a relatively higher reward, we increase the probability that the agent will choose action :math:`a` under :math:`s`, and conversely, we will reduce this probability.

 .. hint::